When Is The Right Time To Remortgage in Newcastle?

 Firstly, whilst it may be easier to stay with the same provider you may find that you could save a lot of money by moving, despite the hassle.

-Also, and most annoyingly of all, many Banks still offer preferential rates to new borrowers over existing ones.
+Also, many Banks still offer preferential rates to new borrowers over existing ones.
 One day, Lenders will get their act together and realise that rewarding loyalty is best for everyone.
 But until then, it always worth shopping around.